YahelPerez/json-to-csv-converter/README.md

         ```bash
         ./gradlew run
         ```
     * This command will automatically download dependencies, compile the code, and run the program.
 An `output.csv` file will be generated.

+---
+## ## Testing

+This project includes unit tests for the `JsonReader` class.
+To run the tests, you can either use your IDE (right-click on the `JsonReaderTest.java` file and select "Run 'JsonReaderTest'") or execute the following command in your terminal:

+* On Windows:
+    ```bash
+    gradlew.bat test
+    ```
+* On macOS or Linux:
+    ```bash
+    ./gradlew test
+    ```
+    * This command will automatically download dependencies, compile the code, and run the program.
+An `output.csv` file will be generated.